Crew Locations and Housing

 The Estes Crew lives in Moraine Park Campground within Rocky Mountain National Park.
 The crew will be camping full-time throughout the summer at an established front-country site.
 This crew keeps heavily-used front and back-country trails accessible, with typical trail work including building and cleaning drainage structures, restoring trail surfaces and trimming encroaching vegetation.
 Re-vegetation includes restoring native plants and removing invasive species.

-The Rawah Wilderness Crew lives and works in the backcountry of the Roosevelt National Forest.
-Stub Creek Bunkhouse is a comfortable base camp, with typical work including the restoration of drainage and removal of downed trees that block trails and degrade watersheds.
-As the season progresses, the crew spends most of their work time in the backcountry of the Rawah Wilderness area repairing remote trails,.This crew requires a high priority on team leadership, spirit, and commitment while allowing considerable flexibility in achieving its goals.
+The Poudre Crews live and work in the backcountry of the Roosevelt National Forest.
+A Forest Service Bunkhouse is a comfortable base camp, with typical work including the restoration of drainage and removal of downed trees that block trails and degrade watersheds.
+As the season progresses, the crew spends most of their work time in wilderness areas repairing remote trails,.This crew requires a high priority on team leadership, spirit, and commitment while allowing considerable flexibility in achieving its goals.
 This crew will gain experience in the use of cross-cut saws.